cosmicjs/rest-api-docs/source/includes/main.md

 Add a new Object Type to your Bucket.

-title is the only required field.
+`title` is the only required field.
 You can add Metafields which will be available as default Metafields for each new Object in this Object Type.
-If a write key is enabled on the requested Bucket, the variable write_key will need to be present in the Body.
+If a write key is enabled on the requested Bucket, `write_key` will need to be present in the Body.

 Parameter | Required | Type | Description
 --------- | ------- | ----------- | -----------